 1 Peter 3:8 – Finally, all of you, be like-minded, be sympathetic, love one another, be compassionate and humble.

-Matthew 23:10-12 Neither be called instructors, for you have one instructor, the Christ.
-The greatest among you shall be your servant.
+Matthew 23:11-12 The greatest among you shall be your servant.
 Whoever exalts himself will be humbled, and whoever humbles himself will be exalted.

 Despite hearing such things again and again in my life, it’s taken a long time for them to sink in at all.
 I saw that the bible seemed to put an emphasis on this characteristic, but it’s taken a long time for it to be anything more than words.